 Any person(s) authorized to host an event is responsible for the following:

-- Provide adequate safety and security as determined by the Vice President for Student Life and Leadership Engagement in consultation with the Chief of University Police and the event’s sponsor.
+- Provide adequate safety and security as determined by the Vice President for Student Life in consultation with the Chief of University Police and the event’s sponsor.

 - Ensuring that provisions are made to regulate portions of alcoholic beverages that will be served during an event.
 Intoxicated persons should not be served.
 In addition, “drinking games” and shots are strictly prohibited.